Those born in March are blessed with the calm, serene, and majestic Aquamarine as their birthstone.

 Aquamarine is also useful in easing sore throats, thyroid issues, and hypersensitivities by soothing the immune system and hormonal functions.

 The second birthstone for March is Bloodstone.
-It’s a dark green stone speckled with clear red spots of iron oxide.
+It’s a dark green stone with clear red spots of iron oxide.

-It’s usually found embedded in riverbeds or in rocks, and its main sources are Australia, Brazil, and India.
+It’s usually found embedded in riverbeds or rocks, and its main sources are Australia, Brazil, and India.

 For those searching for a good quality Bloodstone, a strong green color with obvious veins of red is the best.
 It also comes in different shapes and cuts, including traditional cuts like an oval, cushion, and emerald.